 The MD-PhD Program enables medical students and graduates (in addition to their regular degree in medicine, dentistry, or veterinary medicine) to gain a basic natural science education which allows them to conduct regular doctoral studies at the Science Faculty of UZH, without previously attaining an MSc degree in natural science.
 The program serves as an entry point for medical students and graduates into the Life Science Zurich Graduate School.
 The role of the MD-PhD program is to select eligible candidates and to coordinate their integrated science education.
-All MD-PhD students must join one of the existing Life Science Zurich Graduate School PhD programs for their continuing education during their PhD studies.
+The program consists of original research (doctoral thesis) as well as of curricular content (propaedeutic studies).

 The MD-PhD program is supervised by an Interfaculty steering committee (IMPK), which consists of representatives of the Faculty of Science, the Faculty of Medicine, and the Vetsuisse Faculty.